PicolotoLF/SlideShowPowerBI/README.md

 ## Install Extension
 1. Go to "Extensions" in Google Chrome
 2. Check "Developer mode"
 3. In "Load unpacked extension" load the this repository.
+#### The folder to be loaded should be with the files inside, if, when you load, you have this error "Could not load the manifest".
+It's because you're carrying the wrong folder.

 ## Working